Skip to main content

 With Fast Data Control Plane, user can govern the execution of Fast Data microservices involved in messages consumption along the overall data pipeline with fine-grained control.

-This Fast Data runtime management flexibility, enables strategic management of the runtime environment in various scenarios:
+This Fast Data Runtime Management flexibility, enables strategic management of the runtime environment in various scenarios:

 • Strategic Resource Allocation: